raiden-network/raiden-services/adr/003-mediation-fees.md

                 6     9
 ```

 If the node currently has a capacity of 6 and is asked to mediate a payment of 3 tokens coming from this channel, it will get into the less desired position of 9 capacity.
-To compensate for this, it will demand an imbalance fee of `dIP = IP(C_before) - IP(C_after)`.
+To compensate for this, it will demand an imbalance fee of `dIP = IP(C_after) - IP(C_before)`.
 If the situation was reversed and the capacity would go from 9 to 6, the absolute value would be the same, but this time it would be negative and thus incentivize moving towards the preferred state.
 By viewing the channel balances in this way, the imbalance fee is a zero sum game in the long term.
 All tokens which are earned by going into a bad state will be spent for moving into a good state again, later.

 Only mediating nodes demand mediation fees.
 The initiator and target could theoretically benefit if their IP was taken into account during routing, but this aspect is left out for now to avoid additional complexity.